BarrRA/Hello-world/README.md

 # Hello-world
-my first repository
+This is my first repository

-Este es mi first repository
-Estoy aprendiendo coding y soy nuevo en esto
+I am learning code with python and a I am new on this Bye
+Bye

+Que esten todos bien